cchauve/CompMath-Day-2023/README.md

 This repo contains the material and experiments for the plasmids paper of the ARETE grant.

-The purpose of the paper is to analyze a large dataset of *E. faecium* samples for which hybrid short-reads and long-reads assemblies will be proevided.
+The purpose of the paper is to analyze a large dataset of *E. faecalis* and *E. faecium* samples for which hybrid short-reads and long-reads assemblies will be provided.

 The short-reads data were generated in 2017 using Illumina while the long-reads data were generated in 2021 usaing Oxford Nanopore.